sobhan-moosavi/sobhan-moosavi.github.io/_datasets/2019_traffic_weather_events.md

 * Moosavi, Sobhan, Mohammad Hossein Samavatian, Arnab Nandi, Srinivasan Parthasarathy, and Rajiv Ramnath. ["Short and Long-term Pattern Discovery Over Large-Scale Geo-Spatiotemporal Data."](https://dl.acm.org/citation.cfm?id=3330755) In proceedings of the 25th ACM SIGKDD International Conference on Knowledge Discovery & Data Mining, ACM, 2019.

 ## Usage Policy and Legal Disclaimer
 This dataset is being distributed only for __Research__ purposes, under [Creative Commons Attribution-Noncommercial-ShareAlike license (CC BY-NC-SA 4.0)](https://creativecommons.org/licenses/by-nc-sa/4.0/){:target="_blank"}.
-By clicking on download button(s) below, you are agreeing to use this data only for non-commercial, research, or academic applications.
+By clicking on the download buttons below, you are agreeing to use this data only for non-commercial, research, or academic applications.
 You may cite the above paper if you use this dataset.

 ## Download (Version 3, December 2019)